War on terror: Criticism

-Criticism of the war on terror addresses the issues, morality, efficiency, economics, and other questions surrounding the war on terror and made against the phrase itself, calling it a misnomer.
+Criticism of the war on terror addresses issues of morality, efficiency, economics, and other related questions.
+Criticism has been directed at the phrase itself, calling it a misnomer.
 The notion of a "war" against "terrorism" has proven highly contentious, with critics charging that it has been exploited by participating governments to pursue long-standing policy/military objectives, including structural Islamophobia, reduce civil liberties, and infringe upon human rights.
-It is argued that the term war is not appropriate in this context (as in the "war on drugs") since there is no identifiable enemy and that it is unlikely international terrorism can be brought to an end by military means.
+It is argued that the term war is not appropriate in this context (as in the "war on drugs") since there is no identifiable enemy, and that it is unlikely international terrorism can be brought to an end by military means.

 Other critics, such as Francis Fukuyama, state that "terrorism" is not an enemy but a tactic, and calling it a "war on terror" obscures differences between conflicts such as anti-occupation insurgents and international mujahideen.
 With a military presence in Iraq and Afghanistan and its associated collateral damage, Shirley Williams posits that this increases resentment and terrorist threats against the West.
-There is also perceived U.S. hypocrisy, media-induced hysteria, and that differences in foreign and security policy have damaged America's reputation internationally.
-The campaign has also been rebuked for being a perpetual war with no end-goal and for normalising permanent violence as the status-quo.
+There is also perceived US hypocrisy, media-induced hysteria, and that differences in foreign and security policy have damaged America's reputation internationally.
+The campaign has also been rebuked for being a perpetual war with no end-goal and for normalising permanent violence as the status quo.

-In addition, Professor Richard Jackson notes how countries like Russia, India, Israel and China adopted the language of the war on terror to describe their own fight against domestic insurgents and dissidents.
+In addition, Professor Richard Jackson notes how countries like Russia, India, Israel, and China adopted the language of the war on terror to describe their own fight against domestic insurgents and dissidents.
 He argues that "Linking rebels and dissidents at home to the global 'war on terrorism' gives these governments both the freedom to crack down on them without fear of international condemnation, and in some cases, direct military assistance from America".